P403n1x87/New-Life/README.md

 ## How to Install

-New Life comes with a set of Conky, Lua and Python scripts, together with 4 free fonts (DJB Get Digital, Michroma, Neuropol and Weather Icons).
+New Life comes with a set of Conky, Lua and Python scripts, together with 4 free fonts (DJB Get Digital, Michroma, Neuropol and Weather Icons, copyright to the respective authors).
 The following installation instructions have been tested on Ubuntu 16.04 LTS using Python 2.7, Lua 5.2 and Conky 1.10.1.

 New Life depends on
 * python >= 2.7